| United NationsCommission on Human Rights

 to be accepted willingly by the Belarusian leadership as long as

+it simultaneously prevents the political activism of the people.
 65. Bearing all this in mind, it is quite obvious that the development

 of respect for human rights in Belarus does not depend exclusively